Development Tools - contents and usage

 In addition, using the well documented APIs, you can create your own integrations and applications that works together with SuperOffice and develop and test these with a sandbox tenant.

-When you subscribe to Developer Tools, additional options become available in the Settings and maintenance module.
+When you subscribe to Development Tools, additional options become available in the Settings and maintenance module.

 The license is added to your tenant through SuperOffice Operation Center and billed monthly to the customer.

-You may continue to use Developer Tools as often you like until you cancel the subscription.
+You may continue to use Development Tools as often you like until you cancel the subscription.
 You may add as many customizations that you want without affecting the subscription fee.

 No custom application will be made available to your SuperOffice CRM Online solution unless subscribed.
 If the customer cancels their subscription, the application will be deactivated/unavailable.